Floating shelves are an ingenious way to add storage without taking up floor space.

 A designated area for your laptop and paperwork is nice, but it may not be feasible to put an entire desk in your dining room.

-Using floating shelves for a space-saving work area makes this a possibility without taking up too much space.
+Using floating shelves for a space-saving work area makes this possible without requiring too much space.

 You can even extend your desk space by adding drop-down or pull-out shelving to the existing bookcase.

-Entryways are often left bare and cluttered as people come in and out of the house in a hurry.
+Entryways are often left cluttered as people come in and out of the house in a hurry.

 Keep this area more organized and clean by using a few floating shelves as a functional but pretty storage area.

-You can even use storage shelves in your entryway closet since they never seem to be big enough.
+You can even use storage shelves in your entryway closet since they never seem big enough.

-If closet space is a problem for you, check out our tips on five proven ways to maximize small closet organization.
+If closet space is a problem, check out our tips on five proven ways to maximize small closet organization.

 Use a Floating Shelf as a Catch-all

 The first thing we do when we get home is empty our hands.
-If we have a designated area to put our keys, mail, umbrellas, and wallets, we can save the clutter on the kitchen counter for things that actually go there — like food!
+With a designated area to put keys, mail, umbrellas, and wallets, you can save the kitchen counter for things that actually go there — like food!

 A small but unique floating wall shelf conveniently placed in the entry can be a great drop center for these random but necessary items.
 When you have a home for your keys and wallet, the chances of losing them will diminish.